sjauld/bean-tzu/PLAN.md

 # PLAN.md

-## Bean Tzu - The Art of #Deal: Static Website Build Plan
+## Bean - The Art of the #Deal: Static Website Build Plan

 ### 1. Project Setup